copingone/gpspi-panel/README.md

 Copy the **gpspanel** folder to /opt directory

-# Offline Functionality
+# Offline Maps

-To use offline download OSM Maps with GMapCatcher, export them in OSM format and store them in assets/tiles
+To use offline, download OSM Maps with [GMapCatcher](https://github.com/heldersepu/GMapCatcher), export them in OSM format and store them in assets/tiles

 # Usage